MCRB602/Orbit-TOS-Privacy/terms_of_service.md

 # Terms of Service

 ## 1. Introduction
-Welcome to "Orbit"!
+Welcome to "Lumi"!
 By using this bot, you agree to the following terms and conditions.
 If you do not agree, please refrain from using the bot.

 ## 2. Use of the Bot
 - The bot is provided "as is," and we make no guarantees about uptime, availability, or feature reliability.